OST File Size is Bigger Than Mailbox Size Issue

 The OST file helps the client to work offline if the Exchange Server isn’t accessible.

 Even though the OST file is the specific copy of the client’s mailbox, its size doesn’t generally mirror the size of the mailbox.
 Other than mailbox items, there are numerous different items stored in the file which can take a bigger space.
 Items stored in the OST file rely on whether you are utilizing an Exchange server or IMAP account.
 Before discussing why OST File Size is Bigger Than Mailbox Size Let us have a look at mailbox size versus OST file size.

 Important Note: In case you are having an Oversized OST file, Corrupted.
-Orphaned OST file and if it is in the inaccessible state then you can take the help of Expert Solution by using Emaildoctor OST to PST Extraction tool.
+Orphaned OST file and if it is in the inaccessible state then you can take the help of Expert Solution by using Emaildoctor OST to PST Converter tool.
 By using this software the user can easily access the OST file mailbox data items.
-Also, it allows the user to split the Oversized OST file into smaller-sized PST file formats.
+Also, it allows the user to split the Oversized OST file into the smaller-sized files.
 The user can download the trial version of the software from here.

 Mailbox Size Versus OST File Size

 You most likely currently observe that the mailbox size and the size of the OST file can be very apart.
 Be that as it may, in any event, when you would disable all the extra reserving and store nothing in the “This Computer only” folders, the size of the OST file could be very unique in relation to the size of the mailbox.
 This particularly applies to Exchange accounts.

 The OST file can be 20-30% bigger than the mailbox size when utilizing Outlook 2010 or the previous version.
 This is because of some storage inefficiency of the OST file and the manner in which Exchange figures the mailbox size (Exchange 2013 and later computes it all the more precisely, however).